Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Results:     A = Error code
 ```

 Allows mapping a drive number to a specific combination of device number and starting absolute device sector number, within a Nextor driver.
-It also allows to revert back the drive mapping to its default state (the state at boot time), and to completely unmap the drive.
+It also allows reverting the drive mapping to its default state (the state at boot time), and completely unmapping the drive.
 This function works in MSX-DOS 1 mode with some restrictions (see below).

 If B=0 at input, the drive will be unmapped.
 This means that the drive will be unavailable from that moment, and any attempt to access it will result in an "Invalid drive" error.
 If the drive is already unmapped, nothing will happen and no error will be returned.